bskinn/sphobjinv/doc/source/index.rst

 :mod:`zlib` (presumably to reduce storage requirements and improve download speeds; "version 2"), whereas prior to that date the data was left uncompressed ("version 1").
-This compression renders the files non-human-readable.  **It is the purpose of this package to enable quick and simple compression/decompression and inspection of these files.**
+This compression renders the files non-human-readable.  **It is the purpose of this package to enable quick and simple compression/decompression and inspection of these "version 2" inventory files.**

 In particular, |soi| was developed to satisfy two primary use cases: